Virgin Margarita (Margarita Mocktail)

 How do you make virgin margarita?

-First and foremost, juice your limes (and your orange, if you’re juicing an orange).
-I typically do this over a liquid measuring cup with a fine mesh strainer on top of it to keep pulp and seeds out of the final juice.
+First and foremost, juice the limes (and orange, if you’re juicing an orange).
+I do this over a liquid measuring cup with a fine mesh strainer to separate pulp and seeds out of the fresh juices.

-Did you know?
-You’ll get more juice from your limes if they’re room temperature.
+You’ll get more juice from limes if they’re room temperature.
 If you keep ‘em in the fridge, pop them into the microwave for 20-30 seconds to get those juices flowing!

-Also, you’ll want to rim your glass with salt, if that’s what you want from this mocktail recipe.
+Rim the glass with coarse salt, if desired.
 If not, skip on to the next part.
 If you’re serving this drink to children, I do not recommend adding the salt rim.

 Make the margarita mocktail.
 Measure the lime juice, orange juice and simple syrup into your cocktail shaker.
 Shake until combined and cold.